f you use Excel to model businesses, business processes, or

 Total assets are just cash outlays minus depreciation, and cumulative cash is just a running sum of cash outlays.

 This example could have been done more simply if we had violated the Ripple Principle.
-But then, if we found that the Depreciation Term changed, or if we tried to apply this worksheet in a different model with a different term, we might forget to adjust the depreciation schedule, or do it incorrectly.
+But then, if we found that the Depreciation Term changed, or if we tried to apply this worksheet in a different model with a different depreciation term, we might forget to adjust the depreciation schedule, or we might do it incorrectly.
 Following the Ripple Principle is the safest, lowest-cost course in most cases.

 By the way, it could be even messier.
 Suppose that the depreciation term were not an integer number of time periods.
 That would be most unusual, but it's possible.
 In that case, the last cell of the non-zero part of the depreciation schedule would have a different value — some fraction of the full cell value.
 Another possibility is a non-uniform depreciation — different values for different cells.
 If you can figure out a formula for the schedule, that's best.
 But it might be very difficult to do.
 You might just have to fill in the numbers.